The websites below are all those that I have created or made a major contribution to during the 20 years I have been working in this area.

 The Riccardo Patrese Website

-I created this website, my first, in 1999 as a tribute to the Italian racing driver.
+I created this website in 1999 as a tribute to the Italian racing driver.
 It was the first website about his career and has since been authorised by Riccardo as his official website.

 The site has been hosted on numerous platforms over the years including Geocities and Moonfruit, and has been built in FrontPage and Wordpress.
 It is now managed using Squarespace.